serokell/qtah/README.md

 Homepage: http://khumba.net/projects/qtah

-Qtah is free software under the GNU Affero General Public License version 3, the terms of which are in the `LICENSE` file.
-I, Bryan Gardiner, reserve the right (a) to release all AGPL parts of Qtah under a future version of the AGPL per section 14 of the AGPLv3, at my sole discretion, as well as the right (b) to extend rights (a) and (b) to another entity.
-By offering contributions to the project, you accept these terms, and agree to license your contributions under the project's current license(s) at the time of your submission.

 Copyright 2015 Bryan Gardiner <bog@khumba.net>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Building